Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Experiments

 \subsection{Discussion and Future Work}

 Our findings suggest that \textsc{GWTW}-style particle-based tree search guided by a measure of uncertainty is a highly promising paradigm for solving hard-exploration tasks.
-The modular design underlying our approach could naturally extend beyond the environments considered here.
-One possible direction is complex reasoning, where particles would correspond to LLM instances exploring different reasoning chains.
-Indeed, particle-based methods are independently gaining traction in the LLM setting: recent work \citep{golowich2025reject} studies Sequential Monte Carlo for inference-time steering of language models, maintaining a population of partial generations that are resampled based on reward-model scores.
-While the goal there is different, this shares the same core particle-management primitives as our framework: replication, pruning, and the adaptive allocation of computation across a population.
-Notably, the LLM setting is especially well-suited to our framework's reset primitive, since the ``environment'' is a token sequence and resetting merely entails restoring a context window \citep{foster2025goodfoundationnecessaryefficient,chang2024datasetresetpolicyoptimization}.
+Although particle-based methods that search directly in state space have received limited attention in the context of deep exploration in Atari and robotics simulation, they have gained significant traction in the LLM setting.
+A growing body of work uses populations of partial generations---steered via resampling---to guide language model outputs toward desired properties \citep{lew2023sequential,zhao2024probabilistic,feng2024step,lipkin2025fast,loula2025syntactic,grand2025self,puri2025probabilistic}. \citet{golowich2025reject} frame these methods as Sequential Monte Carlo and provide theoretical guarantees.
+In these approaches, a process reward model typically drives the resampling step; an interesting direction would be to replace it with an uncertainty-based signal, as in \gowu.
+More broadly, the LLM setting is especially well-suited to our framework's reset primitive, since the ``environment'' is a token sequence and resetting merely entails restoring a context window \citep{foster2025goodfoundationnecessaryefficient,chang2024datasetresetpolicyoptimization}.